namin/sc-mini/PLAN.md

   cleanly; commutativity itself doesn't — the LLM's Lean proof attempts use invalid tactics or fail in ways even a retry doesn't catch.
+- **length-distributes**: LLM proposes the homomorphism `gLength(gAppend(xs, ys)) = gAdd(gLength(xs), gLength(ys))`.
+The
+  proof verifies.
+The rewriter applies it.
+But the residual gets *slightly larger and slower*: LHS has 2 function calls, RHS has 3, and the asymptotic cost of computing both sides is the same (both O(m+n) for lists of lengths m and n).
+The lemma is true and the rewriter applies it correctly — but it's a *refactoring*, not an optimization.
+The system has no way to distinguish the two and applies any verified lemma.
+This surfaces a previously-unstated
+  assumption: distillation only helps when the lemma's RHS is *substantively cheaper* than the LHS, not just structurally different.
+The prompt does say "RHS structurally simpler" but the LLM overrode that with the canonical homomorphism equation.

 ## The variance floor